GrinonBarrett/Taksidos/Placeholder Class.md

 **Aquatic**.

 **Avian**.
-Birds.
-When standing to a charge or performing an attack of opportunity against a foe which has moved
+* When standing to a charge or performing an attack of opportunity against a foe which moved towards you, you gain advantage on the attack.
+* You ignore the Nimble FLight feature of a creature when you attack.

 **Beast**.
 Land-dwelling warm-blooded creatures.

 **Bigenerae**.
-Creatures which are themselves hybrids of two other manner of creature.

 **Construct**.
 Devoid of the typical abstraction of life, yet still animate.
 This includes machines complex enough to solve problems.